So, what are you working on?

 There are several things to consider when you choose shoji paper:

 More traffic by the screen, more durable you'll need.
 Thicker, reinforced or laminated paper maybe needed for high-traffic area, for example, family room.
-If there are any small children or pets in household, consider tear-proof laminated paper.
+If there are any small children or pets in household, consider tear-proof Hi-tec paper or Laminated paper.
 On the other hand, Basic paper might be good enough for master bedroom, tearoom, or meditation room.
 Also if it's a window treatment or a fixed panel that is backed by a wall, not too many things should run through it.

 2. Moisture/Outdoor Use

 Are you going to replace the paper every few years like Japanese used to?
-If not, you might want to go for reinforced paper or laminated paper.
+If not, you might want to go for tear-resistant Hi-tec paper or stain-resistant Laminated paper.
 They are still easy to cut with scissors and attach with tape.
 Extra thick laminated paper or Acrylic Plates are durable and maintenance-free, but it's harder to cut and need specific installation.

 Shoji paper is quite thicker than regular copy paper.
 Common shoji paper's thickness starts around 0.1mm (1/250 inch).
 Regular copy paper thickness is somewhere around 1/1000 inch.
-(See Thickness and Transparency Table.)
-When the paper is laminated, the thickness is doubled to 0.2mm.
+(See Shoji Paper Specs) When the paper is laminated, the thickness is doubled to 0.2mm.
 There are 0.3mm, 0.45mm and 1mm thick laminates available, and they are still bendable.
 2mm thick acrylic plate is very rigid, and at this thickness you'll need a saw to cut.

 Shoji paper blocks the view, but not the light.
-See Thickness and Transparency Table.
 Not all of our paper is rated, but this gives an idea.
-The higher the transparency rate, more lights go through.
+(See Shoji Paper Specs) The higher the transparency rate, more lights go through.
 Thickness doesn't match the transparency, as 0.2mm Laminated Tan paper is more opaque (39%) than Laminated 0.45mm (50%).
 It depends on any combination of thickness, density, weight, color, pattern and texture of the material.
 You have to hold a piece of paper to the light really to get the feel.
 The only way to be sure is to ask for a sample.
 Also, most of shoji paper cut about 95% of UV.

 All of shoji paper used to be the width of 11 1/4 inch.
 It meant to be spliced horizontally so many times to cover a door.
 This kind of paper is still available on the market and reasonably priced, but this size requires more work and it doesn't work well with continuous patterns.
 Now most of shoji paper comes in at least 35 inches wide and 70 inches long.
 Because Japanese doors are shorter than Western doors, be careful to choose long enough paper so that you can cover the entire panel without splicing.
 Although, Basic shoji paper is easy enough to glue with overlap as little as 1/4 inch.
-Laminated 0.2 mm is still splice-able but it gets a little tricky.
-A good thing is that Laminated Cloud Dragon is available up to 96 inches.
-Extra thick laminates or Waterproof Acrylic Plate needs more support for each piece, so it's best to use in one sheet.
+Extra thick laminates or Waterproof Acrylic Plate need more support for each piece so they need to be sandwiched by the lattices which can hide seams.
 To use these durable materials, you almost have to plan shoji frame around the paper size.

 Shoji Paper Samples

 It's hard enough to see color or texture of paper on computer screen.
 It's even harder to describe basically all white paper.
 The best way to determine which paper is best for your shoji project is to see and feel the actual paper yourself.
-Ask for samples and ask questions.
+Request samples and ask questions!